commanded/commanded/guides/Usage.md

 - Events and handlers.
 - Process managers.

+Commanded uses strong consistency for command dispatch (write model) and eventual consistency, by default, for the read model.
+Receiving an `:ok` reply from dispatch indicates the command was successfully handled and any created domain events fully persisted to your chosen event store.
+You may opt-in to strong consistency for individual event handlers and command dispatch as required.

 ## Quick overview

 Here's an example bank account opening feature built using Commanded to demonstrate its usage.